Probiotics have received a lot of press lately, and it is claimed that they can do so much for the body, way beyond gut health.

 How to Take Bio X4

 You take one capsule with each meal (three times a day).
 You can take two capsules with every meal but you are advised not to exceed 6 capsules per day.
 The website doesn’t explain why, but remember there are not supposed to be any side effects!

 I say this in jest.
 You should of course check the ingredients thoroughly before taking any dietary supplement.

 Any Money Back Guarantee?

-Nucific offer a 90-day money back guarantee.
+Nucific offers a 90-day money-back guarantee.

 Where to Buy Bio X4